stevemac321/SciKit_Machine_Learning_Barebones_Footprint/README.md

 # 8. Install GDB with Multi-Arch Support
 sudo apt install gdb-multiarch

+# 9. Install a com port reader that you can copy or save to log, I am using:
+sudo apt install cutecom
+It does require xwindows, I use ssh with MobaxTerm and x11 forwarding, works great

 # ✅ Optional: Install STM32CubeIDE (Graphical IDE from STMicroelectronics)

 # Download CubeIDE .deb package (adjust version as needed)